lekirito/lekirito/README.md

 ### Read a little bio about me

-- 🔭 I’m currently working on projects related to Artificial Intelligence
+- 🔭 I’m currently working on projects related to Usability Engineering.
 - 👨‍💻 Don't worry.
-I also code a lot as well.
+I usually code for work and as a hobby too!
 - 📚 I’m currently learning more JavaScript FrontEnd Framework, Flutter and NodeJS (as well as probably Laravel in the near future)

 <br/>